Loading...

 Education & Academic Requirements

-VerifiedNo state education requirements (CDR requires ACEND-accredited master's degree for new RD/RDN applicants since 2024)
+VerifiedNo state education requirements.
+CDR requires a minimum graduate degree (master's or doctoral) for new RD/RDN applicants effective January 1, 2024.

 Minimum Degree